First published in AMS business magazine. Author: Matt Farquharsen

 The people industry

-‘Our merchant spirit is something really positive and it continues today,’ says Marc Horsmans, Meetings and Conventions Manager at Amsterdam Marketing.
+‘Our merchant spirit is something really positive and it continues today,’ says Marc Horsmans, Meetings and Conventions Manager at amsterdam&partners.
 ‘That merchant spirit is to the advantage of conference organisers because conferences are a people industry.
 So it helps when the local people do day-to-day business with each other and cooperate very willingly on trade.
 This has to do with the Amsterdam merchant spirit: do as normal, but run your business and do it very well.
 In other words: just do your work.’
 Along with capitalism, the Dutch are masters of plain speaking.

 Amsterdam has been a popular conference city since the opening of an exhibition centre in the late 1890s that would go on to become the RAI in the century to follow (see box); and last year, nearly 2,600 international conferences and exhibitions took place with over 1.2 million participants.
 The city’s prominence in life sciences, finance, technology and IT start-ups means that those industries have been particularly keen to host events here, and the city works hard to offer local expertise to conference organisers.
-Once the theme for a conference is set, the supporting team at Amsterdam Marketing can tap into the knowledge of the local government, science centres or companies to help gather useful information and offer ideas and potential partners.
+Once the theme for a conference is set, the supporting team at amsterdam&partners can tap into the knowledge of the local government, science centres or companies to help gather useful information and offer ideas and potential partners.

 Label of quality